aed242/aed242/README.md

 ### Hi there 👋

+I'm a first year software development graduate student at Boston University.
+I'm an aspiring software engineer, and am always trying to learn more!

 <!--
 **aed242/aed242** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.